 Did you ever have a "genealogy moment" . . . a time when you made a key discovery that opened the door to your entire family history?
 That happened to me in the summer of 2008.

 Although I did not realize it at the time, this would be a pivotal moment in my family search.
 It turned out that Reuben Holcomb was born in 1816 in New York and over time, had migrated to Wisconsin via Michigan.
 What was so important about this was that, prior to this discovery, I did not know of any ancestors that were born in this country that early.
-As far as I knew, all of my ancestors were from Germany, Switzerland or Norway and they immigrated to Wisconsin between 1850 and 1880.
+As far as I knew, all of my ancestors were from Germany, Switzerland or Norway and they immigrated to Wisconsin between the 1840s and 1880s.
 This was huge!
 All of a sudden, here was someone from "out east" that was born when James Madison, a founding father, was president.
 What this meant of course, was that Reuben's father may have been here during colonial times.
 I love American History but have always felt as though I was not completely a part of it because my ancestors where not here when much of it happened.
 This may seem silly to most but to me it was really how I felt.
 So this discovery was truly amazing.
 After that find, however, the trail grew cold.
-I was not yet a serious researcher and there was not that much information available on line, so if I could not find it on the Internet, then I wasn't going to find it at all.
+I was not yet a serious researcher and there was still not that much information available on line; so if I could not find it on the Internet, then I wasn't going to find it at all.

 That was in 2002.
 For the next few years, I would occasionally search for family names but most of the time, I came up empty.
 But something was happening with on-line research that I was not aware of.
 More and more searchable information was becoming available, some for free and some for a price.
 Fast forward to 2008.
 On a Friday afternoon as the work day was ending, I started typing in some names.
 I was actually typing in Goldner, another of my father's ancestors, who were from Chicago.
 All of a sudden, I came across a Louis Goldner born in 1861.
 I had been to the cemetery in the western suburbs and also had an obituary for Louis so when I saw this I knew it was my Louis.
 The information was on a website called Kindred Konnections and I would need to fork over $18.00 for a one month membership if I wanted to get any additional information.
 This was the first time I had found anything in quite a while so, a little desperate, I signed-up.
 I did find some valuable information on Louis and his brothers and parents; not a lot but it was stuff I did not have.
 Since the membership was paid for, I decided to type in some other names.
 So I entered Reuben Holcomb and that is when my genealogy moment happened . . . jack-pot . . . there he was.
 Not only was Reuben listed but also included were his ancestors all the way back to Thomas Holcombe and the beginnings of this country.
 I had hit the genealogy mother-load.
 For those of you who get into this stuff, you know the feeling I was having at that moment.
 I had wanted colonial ancestry and now I had it in spades.
 Wow!